2lambda123/cybertruck/README.md

 It is essential to note that the successful implementation of our model relies on obtaining the dataset provided by https://heshameraqi.github.io/distraction_detection.
 This dataset serves as a crucial resource, enabling us to train and evaluate the model effectively.
 The utilization of this dataset ensures the model's exposure to diverse real-world scenarios, contributing to its robustness and efficacy in identifying driver distractions.

-# Repo setup

-- `detection` - Contains all the python files for the detection model
-  - `face_detection` code pertaining to detecting facial features.
-  - `hands_detection` code pertaining to detecting hand features.
-  - `model.py`
-- `client` - Contains all of the code for the android app.

-If you want to add a new module create a folder with an `__init__.py` file and import code into it that you want to expose.

 ## Installation

 The code requires `python>=3.8`, as well as `pytorch>=1.7` and `torchvision>=0.8`.
 Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
 Installing both PyTorch and TorchVision with CUDA support is strongly recommended.